Party of Rights of Bosnia and Herzegovina 1861

-Party of Rights of Bosnia and Herzegovina 1861 is political party in Bosnia and Herzegovina.
+The Party of Rights of Bosnia and Herzegovina 1861 is political party in Bosnia and Herzegovina.
 It was founded at the end of 1990 as a pendant of Croatian Party of Rights 1861 from Croatia.
-President of party is Vlado Musa, and party's headquarters is in Sarajevo.

-They define themselves as a "multi-ethnic party for citizens of Bosnia and Herzegovina, no matter on ethnical origin and religion, who bealive in united Bosnia and Herzegovina".
-As their Croatian sister-party they are barely active in politics in 2010s.
+The President of the party is Vlado Musa, and its headquarters are located in Sarajevo.
+They define themselves as a "multi-ethnic party for the citizens of Bosnia and Herzegovina, regardless of their ethnic origin and religion, who believe in a united Bosnia and Herzegovina".